Mirkazemi/BesonconWorker/README.md

 =============
 Besoncon model models distribution of the stars in the Milky Way galaxy.
 ``BesanconWorker`` is a python class which provides a set of methods to run several jobs on Besoncon web service.
-It BesanconWorker object can login, create job, fill job form, submit job, download result, and delete job.
+A BesanconWorker object can login, create job, fill job form, submit job, download result, and delete job.
 The user need to have an account on https://model.obs-besancon.fr/ws/ (username and password).